-Japan travel restrictions and COVID-19 travel ban advisory
+Japan travel restrictions and requirements for 2023

 japan travel ban

-Japan has now significantly relaxed its COVID-19 travel restrictions.
 If you are thinking about traveling to Japan, you can check this regularly updated page and find out what you need to visit the country.

 Below you’ll find information about the reinstatement of visa exemptions, vaccine and testing requirements, and other coronavirus measures in Japan.